-Domestic violence statistics show that an estimated one in three women and one in four men experience some form of domestic abuse in their lifetimes, but only as few as 10 percent of domestic violence shelters accept pets.
-In addition, over 70% of women in domestic violence shelters report their abuser threatened, injured or killed a pet as a means of control.
-As a result, nearly half of victims choose to stay in abusive situations rather than leave their pet behind.
+Domestic violence statistics show that an estimated one in three women and one in four men experience some form of domestic abuse in their lifetimes, but only 15 percent of domestic violence shelters accept pets.
+In addition, over 70 percent of women in domestic violence shelters report their abuser threatened, injured or killed a pet as a means of control.
+As a result, nearly half (48%) of domestic abuse survivors delay leaving because they can't take their pets with them.

 1 in 3 women and 1 in 4 men experience domestic abuse in their lifetime.